Kelly Clarkson's Cover of ''Shallow'' Will Give You Chills

 "I love artists.
 I know there's a lot of competition with artists in any industry, but there's a lot of us that just dig each other and we really get inspired by each other and what they're doing," she told the crowd.

 Clarkson continued, "This chick is amazing.
-We're really different, but at the same time we're similar similar in the fact that she just loves music and that's why she's doing what she's doing."
+We're really different, but at the same time we're similar in the fact that she just loves music and that's why she's doing what she's doing."

 The American Idol winner told a brief story about the time they performed at the same show and how Gaga wrote her a hand-written letter telling her how nice it was to open for Clarkson.
 "She was the nicest human being ever," Clarkson said.